csu-hci-projects/SP26-Astro-Kitchen/README.md

 - **Sample size:** 6 participants (qualitative track per the rubric option)
 - **All participants were VR novices** (no prior headset experience).
 This is a real limitation of the study and is addressed in the Limitations section of the paper.
 - **No eye tracking:** the Quest 2 does not support eye tracking, so our "head-gaze" condition is head-orientation only.
 The paper makes this explicit.
-- **The Unity project includes the BasicScene that was used during participant testing.** The same scene supports both selection techniques (toggled in code).
 - **If any video link fails for the grader, please contact the group at the emails above and we will provide an alternate link immediately.**

 ---